shehabs010/Stc-games/Notes.md

     3- Most Recommend section

-### I hope You enjoy with what i did and i excuted to hear your feedback
+### I hope You enjoy with what i did and i excited about to hear your feedback
 ### THANK YOU